28 August 2024

 Theoretical operation

-Although its exact nature is unclear, written records describe Pai Gan as being similar to a ship's mast, as well as compare it to a Jie Gao (桔槔), or shadoof.
-In fact, the weapon was simply called Jie Gao initially before acquiring a unique name to distinguish it from the irrigation tool.
+Although the exact nature of this weapon is unclear, written records describe Pai Gan as being similar to a ship's mast, as well as compare it to a Jie Gao (桔槔), a.k.a. shadoof.
+In fact, the weapon was simply called Jie Gao initially before acquiring a more specific name to distinguish it from the irrigation tool.
+Pai Gan had a short range, and was seemingly a one-off weapon or at least took a very long time before it could be used again.
+This led to the development of countermeasure tactics such as sending out small boats to bait enemy ships into activating their Pai Gan prematurely.

-Based on written descriptions, it is no hard to imagine Pai Gan as a giant boulder or wrecking ball mounted on a striking arm, or essentially a crane-operated hammer.
-Historians proposed a few designs as possible candidates for Pai Gan, although each comes with their own pros and cons.
+There are ongoing debates on the exact workings of Pai Gan.
+Some see Pai Gan as nothing more than a ship-mounted traction trebuchet, while others imagine Pai Gan as a boulder tied to a crane arm, intended to be used as a giant striking hammer.
+Currently, the striking hammer interpretation seem to be the dominant view, with researchers proposing several candidate designs for Pai Gan, although each comes with their own pros and cons.
 The first candidate, a "T-shape" Pai Gan, most closely resembles a Jie Gao/shadoof, but has abysmal reach and is mechanically inefficient, not to mention its hammer has a high chance of smashing into the ship it is mounted on.
-On the other hand, the second candidate, a "V-shape" Pai Gan, operates on a similar principle as Greek Sambuca and Roman Corvus which is far more mechanically sound, although its design certainly does not evoke the image of a Jie Gan/shadoof.
+On the other hand, the second candidate, a "V-shape" Pai Gan, operates on a similar principle as Greek Sambuca and Roman Corvus which is far more mechanically sound, although this design certainly does not evoke the image of a Jie Gan/shadoof.

 No comments: